andreaiacono/andreaiacono.github.io/tesi/thesis.md

 were invented by John Holland in the 1960s and were developed by Holland himself and his students and colleagues at the University of Michigan in subsequent years.
-Unlike evolutionary strategies and evolutionary programming, Holland\'s original purpose was not to design algorithms to solve specific problems, but rather to formally study the phenomenon of adaptation as it occurs in nature and to invent techniques to transfer natural adaptation mechanisms within computer systems.
-Holland\'s 1975 book, \"Adaptation in Natural and Artificial Systems,\" presented the genetic algorithm as an abstraction of biological evolution and provided a theoretical framework for the notion of adaptation in the context of evolutionary programming.
-Holland\'s algorithm is a method to move from a population of \"chromosomes\" (for example strings of ones and zeros, or \"bits\") to a new population using a kind of \"natural selection,\" along with crossover, mutation, and inversion operators that take inspiration from genetic laws.
-Each chromosome is made of \"genes\" (for example bits), each representing an instance of a particular \"allele\" (for example 0 or 1).
+Unlike evolutionary strategies and evolutionary programming, Holland's original purpose was not to design algorithms to solve specific problems, but rather to formally study the phenomenon of adaptation as it occurs in nature and to invent techniques to transfer natural adaptation mechanisms within computer systems.
+Holland's 1975 book, "Adaptation in Natural and Artificial Systems," presented the genetic algorithm as an abstraction of biological evolution and provided a theoretical framework for the notion of adaptation in the context of evolutionary programming.
+Holland's algorithm is a method to move from a population of "chromosomes" (for example strings of ones and zeros, or "bits") to a new population using a kind of "natural selection," along with crossover, mutation, and inversion operators that take inspiration from genetic laws.
+Each chromosome is made of "genes" (for example bits), each representing an instance of a particular "allele" (for example 0 or 1).
 The selection operator chooses from the population those chromosomes that will have the opportunity to reproduce, and on average the fittest chromosomes will produce more offspring than the